 The Managing Investment Partner has reviewed the current cash balance of the Investment Partnership and its future obligations and expects the Investment Partnership to continue as a going concern for at least the next year.
-As also detailed under "Management's Overview - Liquidity and Capital Resources" included elsewhere within this report, this assessment is based on historic and predicted timing of capital calls for the Investment Partnership's unfunded commitments, its expected operating expenses, present sources of liquidity, its borrowing facilities and the ability to raise cash through sales of investments and other activities.
+As also detailed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" included elsewhere within this report, this assessment is based on historic and predicted timing of capital calls for the Investment Partnership's unfunded commitments, its expected operating expenses, present sources of liquidity, its borrowing facilities and the ability to raise cash through sales of investments and other activities.